 Here’s three tried and tested techniques to help you manage your time and diary better.
 Experimenting with these approaches will likely, at the same time, reveal some deeper, psychological truths about what drives you and your behaviour.

-When the founders at Upside approached me to develop a business-wide coaching programme, they were clear they wanted to do something different.
-It felt appropriate that a scaling company that puts talent and the development of talent at the heart of its organisation should embrace a new approach to developing its people.
+When the founders at Future Arc approached me to develop a business-wide coaching programme, they were clear they wanted to do something different.
+It felt right that a disruptive company that puts talent development at the heart of its organisation should embrace a new approach to developing its people.
 Fascinated by how we can build organisations and develop individuals for the future, and already drawing on Robert Kegan and colleagues’ work on adult development in my coaching practice, I introduced them to the concept of the Deliberately Developmental Organization (DDO).

 You’ve heard it already, we live in Volatile, Uncertain, Complex and Ambiguous (VUCA) world.
 But what does that mean for you as a leader?
 We’ll explore how traditional horizontal approaches to leadership, which focus on understanding the job to be done and the capabilities required to do it, fall short.
 In a VUCA world, we need to expand our capacity for leadership.
 To do so requires the development of vertical skills, to help make sense of the complexity that surrounds us and construct meaning within that complexity.

 Drawing on the book Upgrade: Building your capacity for complexity, by Richard Boston and Karen Ellis, we’ll link VUCA with the four leadership capacities they identify that underpin vertical skills: